 Nowadays it is also really common to find these good luck amulets only as pieces of decoration with popular characters.
 This is mostly attractive to teens and tourists.

 All You Need to Know About the Omamori

 It doesn’t matter if you carry the omamori in your pocket, backpack, purse or cellphone.
 You can even hang it in your car or inside your house if you want to make use of its effects.

 Remember that you need to replace your Japanese Omamori Talisman at the end of each year.
-This tradition was made so you can wash-out all the bad luck blocked during more than three hundred days.
+This tradition was made so you can wash out all the bad luck blocked for more than three hundred days.

 However, it is not recommended that you throw the old omamori to the trash as this may be an insult to the deities who protected you from all the bad energy.

 The best way to dispose of an old Japanese talisman is to give it back to a shrine or a temple, as an alternative, it can also be burned.